 The possibility of moving to a new role is something that should form part of the regular 1:1 and PDP discussions that team members have with their line manager.

-To be eligible for being considered for a move to a new role the team member must have achieved a rating of at least 2.5 in their last two assessments in their current role and not have any individual ratings below an A in those two assessments.
+To be considered for a move to a new role, the team member must have achieved a rating of at least 2.5 in their last two assessments within their current role, and not have any individual ratings below an A in those two assessments.

-If those criteria are met and the line manager agrees that the move to the new role is the right thing to pursue at that time, there will be a six month period where the team member will have the opportunity to “act up” into the new role, usually alongside their existing role.
+If those criteria are met and the line manager agrees that a move to the new role is the right thing to pursue at that time, there will be a six month period where the team member will have the opportunity to 'act up' into the new role, usually alongside their existing role.

-During this period we’ll make sure that they have opportunities to fulfil the responsibilities of the new role and demonstrate their suitability for a permanent promotion.
+During this period, we’ll make sure that the team member has opportunities to fulfil the responsibilities of the new role and demonstrate their suitability for a permanent promotion.
 There will be no change to pay during this period.

-If the team member doesn’t achieve a satisfactory impact rating by the end of the probationary period, we reserve the right to revert back to the previous role and pay immediately or to extend the probationary period to provide extra time and support to help them succeed.
+If the team member doesn’t achieve a satisfactory impact rating by the end of the probationary period, we reserve the right to return them back to their previous role and pay immediately or extend the probationary period to provide extra time and support to help them succeed.